agapas/meetups-app/README.md

 # meetups-app

-An application with a basic functionality created just to practice the nextJS with the API Routes.
+An application with a basic functionality created just to practice the nextJS and it's API Routes.

-#### Important:
+### Important:

 To make the functionality fully work, the environment variables should be added (for example in the .env.local file added to the project's root directory).
 The app uses the MongoDB database and it's connection string expects following environment variables: